JKBurrows/JKBurrows.github.io/about.md

 permalink: /about/
 ---

-I am a statistics student at NC State
+I live in Chapel Hill and am a statistics student at [NC State](https://statistics.sciences.ncsu.edu/).

+## Contact

+jkburrow@ncsu.edu